rozelie/pyretrosheet/README.md

 ## Todo
 - Parse out 'info' fields into `pyretrosheet.models.Game` properties
+- Implement versions for a release
+- Encoding pitches from `play` data
 - Implement index of game files to easily lookup games for:
     - a specific team within a year
     - a specific game
 - Determine top-level interface for querying data
+- Verify enriched data with alternative sources like Baseball Reference

 # Credits
 - Project skeleton generated via `cookiecutter https://github.com/rozelie/Python-Project-Cookiecutter`